abruzzi/icodeit.com.au/content/posts/react-clean-code-network-mocking.md

 ---
 title: "React Clean Code -  mocking network scenarios"
 date: 2022-12-21T15:17:49+11:00
 description: "Handling network requests is complicated.
 There are too many cases you have to consider on top of the asynchronised process.
-And testing these code can be even more challenging.
-I'll demonstrate how to use mirage.js to simplify the network mocking process, as well as how to use react-query to implement the application."
+And testing these code can be even more challenging..."
+cover: "/posts/images/react-clean-code-network-mocking/statechart.png"
 ---

 In my book [Maintainable React](https://leanpub.com/maintainable-react), I introduced a feature I had worked on a while ago.
 That feature is interesting in many ways, and I selected it as it involves several states in the view - which is one of the reasons ***why building UI is complicated***.